 This is one of the most popular platforms where you can find almost every programming language, and it’s highly recommended by developers.
 It’s simple: once you read a task, write code and run it to see what happens.
 Then you can move to the next step.
 Continue like that until you become a pro!

 Python or PHP – this is a trending question in 2019.
 They both offer many learning opportunities in the form of easy-to-use syntax validation tools.
 PHP is good for better job prospects and technical resources, while Python is easiest among two to acquire for the project.
 Nevertheless, learning PHP is a good way to start your programming journey as a back-end developer.
 It’s easy to conceptualize what the PHP code will do.
 This language is used as the foundation of Content Management Systems for WordPress and other websites like Facebook and Wikipedia.
 It allows you to create templates and graphics, command line scripting, develop desktop operations, and more.

 W3schools – At W3Schools you will find complete references of all PHP functions, but you can also exercise and see examples of the code.
 When you’re finished with basics, you can learn more about advanced topics – multidimensional arrays, sessions, filters, and more.

 SoloLearn – PHP tutorial allows a user to develop websites and create dynamic web pages with dynamic content.
 Unlock new achievements every day, and open new and more interactive levels.

 Conclusion: Set your goal

-There are many things that you should learn and it might be confusing for you.
+There are many things that you should learn and it might be overwhelming for you.
 In the beginning, you might feel like your head is gonna explode.
 That will pass if you set your goal, organize yourself, and stick to the plan.
+And pick the right online courses, sources, + literature!

 - Decide which language you want to learn

 - Set daily goals

 - Use multiple platforms for learning – search for answers everywhere

 - Don’t try to learn two technologies simultaneously